 Financial Benefits of Being a Landlord

 Owning a rental property can provide tremendous financial benefits.
-In particular, landlords can potentially collect profits from a property four different ways:
+In particular, landlords can potentially collect profits from a property in four different ways:

 Cash Flow